MarvellousBee/mp3-player/README.md

 * `playback['is_playing']`:`bool`
 Is current song playing (is not paused)?
 * `playback['time']`:`int`
-how much of song's time has passed
+How much of song's time has passed
 * `playback['length']`:`int`
 Song's length
 * `playback['length_mins']`:`str`